Rogengell/TwitterCloneAssignment/README.md

 ![Kubernetes](https://github.com/Rogengell/TwitterCloneAssignment/blob/main/Screenshots/image%20kubernetes.png)

-## Week 47 Security
+## Week 47 Security :lock:

 We implemented an authentication mechanism to secure communication between the gateway and the microservices.
-This involves generating JWT tokens, which are stored securely in a vault server to prevent sensitive information from being exposed in our codebase.
+This involves generating JWT tokens, which are stored securely on a vault server to prevent sensitive information from being exposed in our codebase.
+It also logs all secret access for auditing and compliance.
+By implementing Vault, we reduce the risk of leaks, improve security, and simplify secret management.

 ![Vault](https://github.com/Rogengell/TwitterCloneAssignment/blob/main/Screenshots/Screenshot%20vault.png)

-## Week 48 microservice pattern (sidecar pattern)
+## Week 48 microservice pattern (sidecar pattern) :passport_control:

-we used the sidecar pattern for at implement a monitoring in our twitter clone, so in order we are able to trace all from Warning up to fatal.
-So we will know when something breaks or went as not expected.
+In our Twitter clone, we implemented the sidecar pattern to enhance monitoring capabilities.
+This approach allows us to effectively trace and capture events ranging from warnings to critical errors (fatal).
+By doing so, we gain real-time visibility into system health and can promptly identify when something breaks or behaves unexpectedly.

 ![Fluentd](https://github.com/Rogengell/TwitterCloneAssignment/blob/main/Screenshots/Screenshot%20fluentd%20los%20example.png)

+Implementing monitoring in our Twitter clone is essential for ensuring system reliability and detecting issues early.
+It enables rapid identification of errors, minimizes downtime, and improves user experience by maintaining fast and consistent performance.